Édouard Philippe: Personal life

 Philippe is married to Édith Chabre, the executive director of the School of Law at Sciences Po.
 They have three children.

 Since the middle of the 2010s, Philippe has sported a short beard.
-He is the first Prime Minister with facial hair since Henri Queuille (Prime Minister in 1951) and the first one with a full beard since Alexandre Ribot (Prime Minister last in 1917).
-Further, he is one of a few Prime Ministers in the last century (Henri Queuille, Raymond Barre, Francois Fillon, Jean-Marc Ayrault) to be older than the president he served under, by an unprecedented seven years.
+He is the first prime minister with facial hair since Henri Queuille (prime minister in 1951) and the first one with a full beard since Alexandre Ribot (prime minister last in 1917).
+Furthermore, he is one of a few French prime ministers in the last century (Henri Queuille, Raymond Barre, François Fillon, and Jean-Marc Ayrault) to be older than the president he served under, by an unprecedented seven years.

-As Prime Minister, he announced that he had vitiligo, a skin disease responsible for the noticeable white patch of hair on his beard.
+While he served as prime minister, Philippe announced that he had vitiligo, a skin disease responsible for the noticeable asymetrical white patch of hair on his beard.
+In 2023, he announced that he had alopecia areata.